Spanish Filipinos: History

-For centuries several hundreds of White Spaniards settled in the islands along with their families to start a new beginning in the New World, to take advantage of the rich and exotic resources the colony had to offer.
+For centuries several hundreds of Spaniards settled in the islands along with their families to start a new beginning in the New World, to take advantage of the rich and exotic resources the colony had to offer.
 Some of these individuals married or inter-bred with the indigenous Filipino population while most married only other Spaniards.
-Their descendance that consisted of "Criollos" or "Insulares" and "Mestizos" (those of mixed-blood individuals) became part of the island's indigenous society; some became town officers and farmers, and others became ordinary citizens.
+Their descendants consisting of "Criollos" or "Insulares" and "Mestizos" (those of "mixed-blood" individuals) became part of the island's indigenous society; some became town officers and farmers, and others became ordinary citizens.

 Government officials and those of high ranks were granted with haciendas (plantation estates) by the Spanish government.
 In some provinces like, Vigan, Iloilo, Cebu, Pampanga, and Zamboanga, The Spanish government encouraged foreign merchants from Southeast Asia and the Asian continent to trade in the colony, along with the European and indigenous population, but they were not given certain privileges such as ownership of land.

-Contacts with White Europeans, social intercourse between foreign merchants, and indigenous people resulted in a new ethnic group.
-These group were called Mestizos (mixed-race individuals), who were born from intermarriages from White European Spaniards and indigenous Austronesian-speaking Filipino natives.
+Contacts with Europeans, social intercourse between foreign merchants, and indigenous people resulted in a new ethnic group.
+These groups were called Mestizos (mixed-race individuals), who were born from intermarriages from European Spaniards and indigenous Austronesian-speaking Filipino natives.
 Some of their descendants emerged later as an influential part of the ruling class called the "Principalía" (Nobility) class.